elianparedes/sia/tp4/README.md

 In order to run the project you need to first complete de `config.json` file.
 After that, you can  use the `cli` to run the project.

 ### config.json
 See `options.json` to know how to fill out `config.json`.
-Note: For number metrics the activation function is TAN_H and cannot be changed.
+_Note_: Plots which use a kohonen network need you to fill the "kohonen" element in the json (these plots are: country_association, umatrix, umatrix_byvar).

 ### cli.py
 ```bash